 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
 With few exceptions, as of December 31, 2014, the Company is no longer subject to U.S. federal, state, local or foreign examinations by tax authorities for years before 2005.
 The Internal Revenue Service ("IRS") completed its tax audit of the Company for the years 2007, 2008, 2009 and 2010, and issued a Revenue Agent Report ("RAR") to the Company related to its completed tax examination.
 The RAR seeks adjustments to the Company's taxable income for 2007-2010 and net operating loss carryforwards from 2005-2006.
-The adjustments to the Company's taxable income relate to the proposed disallowance of certain per diems paid to our healthcare professionals.
-Concurrent with the RAR, the Company payroll tax liabilities and penalties related to the treatment of certain non-taxable per diem allowances and travel benefits.
+The adjustments to the Company received an Employment Tax Examination Report ("ETER") for 2009 and 2010.
+The ETER adjustments propose additional Company payroll tax liabilities and penalties related to the treatment of certain non-taxable per diem allowances and travel benefits.
 The positions in the RAR and ETER are mutually exclusive.
 The RAR and ETER contain multiple tax positions, some of which are contrary to each other.
 The Company has filed a Protest Letter for both the RAR and ETER and intends to defend its position.
 The Company has held several meetings with the IRS Appeals office throughout 2014.
 The Company does expect resolution of these matters within the next twelve months but cannot predict with certainty the timing of such resolution or an estimated settlement amount.
 However, the Company believes its reserves will be adequate to cover the anticipated settlement.
 Notwithstanding, the Company could adjust its provision for income taxes and/or contingent tax liability based on future developments.